evertverschoor/2DGameEngine/README.md

 -> Added Sharpening and Motion Blur postprocessing effects, and a class to test motion blur through moving the mouse.

+Sept.
+12, 2015

 -> Added Saturation effect and support for multiple postprocessing effects to work at the same time.

+-> Bit of refactoring and renaming some classes to more proper names, stable build before majoring refactoring that might break stuff.

 BENCHMARKS: